feralpacket/network_commands/bgp_best_path_algorithm.md

    global CLUSTER_ID or any of the CLUSTER_IDs assigned to any of the iBGP neighbors.

  - Aggregate routes will not be generated or advertised if a more specific matching prefix is not installed in the RIB.
- - Aggregate routes will not be advertised to peers if "as-set" is used with "aggregate-address" and one of the specific routes has the community "no-export" or "no-advertise".
+ - Aggregate routes will not be advertised to peers if `as-set` is used with `aggregate-address` and one of the specific routes has the community `no-export` or `no-advertise`.
- - Aggregate routes will be dropped if "as-set" is used with "aggregate-address" and a receving router sees its own local AS in the AS_SET.
+ - Aggregate routes will be dropped if `as-set` is used with `aggregate-address` and a receving router sees its own local AS in the AS_SET.

- - Routes will not be advertised to peers if they are not installed in the RIB and "bgp suppress-inactive" is configured.
+ - Routes will not be advertised to peers if they are not installed in the RIB and `bgp suppress-inactive` is configured.
  - Routes will not be advertised to peers if the prefix is a RIB-failure, the BGP and IGP next hop do not match, and
-   "bgp suppress-inactive" is configured.
+   `bgp suppress-inactive` is configured.
  - If BGP dampening suppresses a route, it will not use used in the BGP best path selection, it will not be advertised to any peer, and it will not be installed into the routing table.
 BGP keeps the prefix in the BGP table as a history entry.
- - Backdoor routes configured with the "network backdoor" command are not advertised in BGP updates.
+ - Backdoor routes configured with the `network backdoor` command are not advertised in BGP updates.

  - Routers will discard routes if the ORIGINATOR-ID is the same as their ROUTER-ID.
- - Route Reflectors will not reflect routes when "no bgp client-to-client reflection" is configured.
+ - Route Reflectors will not reflect routes when `no bgp client-to-client reflection` is configured.
- - Route Reflectors in clusters will not reflect routes when "no bgp client-to-client reflection intra-cluster cluster-id any" is configured.
+ - Route Reflectors in clusters will not reflect routes when `no bgp client-to-client reflection intra-cluster cluster-id any` is configured.
- - Route Reflectors in clusters will not reflect routes when "no bgp client-to-client reflection intra-cluster cluster-id <cluster-id>" is configured and the update contains the matching CLUSTER_ID.
+ - Route Reflectors in clusters will not reflect routes when `no bgp client-to-client reflection intra-cluster cluster-id <cluster-id>` is configured and the update contains the matching CLUSTER_ID.

- - Routes will be discarded if the AS_PATH length exceeds the "bgp maxas-limit" when configured.
+ - Routes will be discarded if the AS_PATH length exceeds the `bgp maxas-limit` when configured.
    - Range 1 to 254.
-   - bgp maxas-limit 42
+   - `bgp maxas-limit 42`
- - Routes will be discarded if the number of prefixes exceeds the "neighbor maximum-prefix" when configured.
+ - Routes will be discarded if the number of prefixes exceeds the `neighbor maximum-prefix` when configured.
    - Limitations on the number of prefixes that can be configured are determined by the amount of available system resources.
    - Range 1 to 2147483647.  ( With IOS XE 17.12.x.
 The Internet BGP4 Table had 1038108 in November 2025. )
-   - neighbor 192.0.2.1 maximum-prefix 42
+   - `neighbor 192.0.2.1 maximum-prefix 42`
-   - neighbor 192.0.2.1 maximum-prefix 42 90 !
+   - `neighbor 192.0.2.1 maximum-prefix 42 90` !
 Change default warning level from 75.
-   - neighbor 192.0.2.1 maximum-prefix 42 90 warning-only
+   - `neighbor 192.0.2.1 maximum-prefix 42 90 warning-only`
-   - neighbor 192.0.2.1 maximum-prefix 42 90 discard-extra
+   - `neighbor 192.0.2.1 maximum-prefix 42 90 discard-extra`
- - Routes will be discarded if the number of communities exceeds the "bgp maxcommunity-limit" when configured.
+ - Routes will be discarded if the number of communities exceeds the `bgp maxcommunity-limit` when configured.
    - Range 1 to 1018.
-   - bgp maxcommunity-limit 42
+   - `bgp maxcommunity-limit 42`
- - Routes will be discarded if the number of extended communities exceeds the "bgp maxextcommunity-limit" when configured.
+ - Routes will be discarded if the number of extended communities exceeds the `bgp maxextcommunity-limit` when configured.
    - Range 1 to 509.
-   - bgp-maxextcommunity-limit 42
+   - `bgp-maxextcommunity-limit 42`
- - Routes will be discarded if the number of large communities exceeds the "bgp maxlargecommunity-limit" when configured.
+ - Routes will be discarded if the number of large communities exceeds the `bgp maxlargecommunity-limit` when configured.
    - Range 1 to 339.
-   - bgp-maxlargecommunity-limit 42
+   - `bgp-maxlargecommunity-limit 42`

  - BGP-Origin AS Validation is configured and a prefix is marked as invalid, it will not be advertised, will be withdrawn from the BGP routing table, will not be considered as a best path, and will not be considered as a candidate for multipath.